Lemon-Basil Margarita Recipe

 Let’s celebrate!
 What are we celebrating?
 Find out below.
 How are we celebrating?
-With a recipe for Margaritas with Lemon and Basil.
+With a lemon-basil margarita recipe.
 Refreshing and fun but with a bit of elegance.
 Now that’s how I like to say, “Hooray!”

 You know how sometimes a little thing can happen that makes you walk around smiling at everyone you see (even people you don’t like much).
 It makes you giddy with chatter about the gorgeous weather (even if it’s raining out).

 Like when you get a new haircut or just had your teeth cleaned.
 When you find (and fit into) the perfect summer dress.
 When the first cherry tomato goes from green to red in your garden.
 When your baby looks at you, smiles and says, “Mama” for the first time.

 Well, today I’m adding a new one to that list: